Johntegw/PyBer-Challenge-Mod-5/README.md

 Summary

-Rural cities based on the data shows the least amount of total rides, compared to total rides through the period.
-Although the fare per ride is the highest and the average per driver.
-The urban are while they have the most rides and drivers, the average fare per ride and driver is the lowest.
+Rural cities based on the data shows the least amount of total rides ( 125 ) , compared to total rides ( 2375)  through the period.
+Although the fare per ride ( $34.62)  is the highest and the average per driver  ($55.49); the urban are while they have the most rides (1625) and drivers (2405), the average fare per ride ($24.53) and driver ($16.57) is the lowest.
 When looking at the visualization is shows peak time  for making the most money is around the end February beginning of March.
+So if I were to manke any suggestions it would be to the rurual areas.
+There seems to be an opportunity for drivers just based off the ratio of rides to driver and the avg. fare be driver pay.

 ![Pivot Chart by CIty](https://user-images.githubusercontent.com/119356389/214988797-0fe08a9a-bd57-4514-94d3-6f39887416f8.png)